Live Group Training Programme via Zoom

 Exchange/Fee

-We also want it to be an amount you can give without feeling resentment.
-The amount may be less or more than what this course may cost if there was a fixed fee.
-We want to offer this course in a spirit whereby the exchange resonates with your heart - knowing that those who give less will be supported by those who give more, and the needs of the course providers to invest in their own support and who have inputted far more work than is visible will also be met.
+We want it to be an amount you can give without feeling resentment.
+We want to offer this course in a spirit whereby the exchange resonates with your heart - knowing that those who give less will be supported by those who give more, and the needs of the course providers, who have provided far more than is visible, will also be met with ease.
 There are also finances needed for platforms and tech aspects, as well as cushioning for unanticipated costs.
-Where you are financially able, we ask you to consider an amount that might also help this work grow beyond this round, if you feel such a resonance.
+Where you are financially able, we ask you to consider an amount that will help this work to grow beyond just this round, if you feel such a resonance for the wider vision.

-We very much welcome those from less financially privileged backgrounds.
-If you do not have the capacity to gift the minimum option, then please contact us.
+We welcome those from less financially privileged backgrounds.
 The important factor is that

 “Decide what is sacred to you, and put your best life energies at its service.
 Make that the focus of your studies, your work, the test for your pleasures and your relationships.
 Don’t ever let fear or craving for security turn you aside”